UWC Movement

 1988

-HRH the Prince of Wales and agronomist Dr. Luis Marcano Coello play a key role in the establishment of a College in Venezuela, Simón Bolívar UWC of Agriculture.
+His Majesty King Charles III and agronomist Dr. Luis Marcano Coello play a key role in the establishment of a College in Venezuela, Simón Bolívar UWC of Agriculture, which was closed in 2012.

 1990